 As at 31 December 2013, the Board of Directors of the Company had 17 members, including 8 non-executive directors, 3 executive directors, and 6 independent non-executive directors.
 All eight non-executive directors come from large state-owned enterprises where they hold key positions such as the chairman of the board of directors, president, vice president or financial controller and have extensive experience in management, finance and accounting fields.
-All three executive directors, two are renowned experts in finance and accounting fields, three are renowned experts in finance and management, and one is an investment banker with international background, and they all have extensive knowledge of the development of domestic and overseas banking industry, with one from Hong Kong who is proficient in international accounting standards and the requirements of Hong Kong capital market.
+All three executive directors have extensive experience in financial management.
+Among the six independent non-executive directors, two are renowned experts in finance and accounting fields, three are renowned experts in finance and management, and one is an investment banker with international background, and they all have extensive knowledge of the development of domestic and overseas banking industry, with one from Hong Kong who is proficient in international accounting standards and the requirements of Hong Kong capital market.
 Currently, the Board of Directors of the Company has three female directors who, together with other directors of the Company, offer professional opinions to the Company in their respective fields.
 Such diversified composition of the Board of Directors of the Company has brought about a wide spectrum of vision and high professional experience, and also has maintained strong independence which enables the Board of Directors to make independent judgments and scientific decisions effectively when studying and considering important issues.